vectorgrp/xcp-lite/README.md

 build.rs automatically builds a minimum static C library from individually pre configured core XCPlite sources.

 The generated A2L file is finalized on XCP connect and provided for upload via XCP.

-The proc macro for more convenient A2L generation is still in an experimental state.

 Measurement of local variables is done with a macro which either copies to a static transfer buffer in the event or directly accesses the value on stack.
 This involves a lazy initialization of the structures to build the A2l file describing the local variables.